 Multi-parameter robust linear modeling in the INCOV cohort

-Effects of the key explanatory factors identified by multi-parameter linear modeling in the SIMMUN cohort on systemic neurotransmitter availability were subsequently tested in the publicly available INCOV cohort (26).
-We modeled normalized plasma levels of serotonin as the product of the serotonin pathway (31), and the major product of systemic dopamine catabolism, dopamine 3-O-sulfate (DA sulfate) (32,33).
-The explanatory variables were age, sex and BMI class, plasma levels of cytokines markers of inflammation (IL6, IL10, TNF, IFNG), plasma concentrations of metabolites of the serotonin and kynurenine pathway (TRP, KYN, QUIN), plasma concentrations of metabolites of the catecholamine pathway (PHE, TYR) and timepoint of SARS-CoV-2 infection (acute, sub-acute, recovery versus uninfected control).
+Effects of the key explanatory factors identified by multi-parameter linear modeling in the SIMMUN cohort on kynurenine and catecholamine pathway activity were subsequently tested in the publicly available INCOV cohort (26).
+We modeled normalized plasma levels of serotonin, and the major product of systemic dopamine catabolism, dopamine 3-O-sulfate (DA sulfate) (32,33).
+The explanatory variables were age, sex and BMI class, plasma levels of cytokines markers of inflammation (IL6, IL10, TNF, IFNG), plasma concentrations of metabolites of the kynurenine pathway (TRP, KYN, QUIN) and catecholamine pathway (PHE, TYR) and timepoint of SARS-CoV-2 infection (acute, sub-acute, recovery versus uninfected control).
 Since most numeric features were non-normally distributed, MM algorithm robust linear regression with Huber’s psi function was chosen (7,34) as a modeling approach.

 The robust linear models were built with the make_lm() wrapper (lmqc package) around the MASS package rlm() function (7).
 The parameterization and reproducibility of the models were tested by infection timepoint-stratified 10-fold cross-validation with the caret package (8) as described for multi-parameter linear regression.
 As presented in Figure 5A, similar values of error fit (RMSE) in the training and cross-validation data suggest good reproducibility of the robust linear models and proper model parameterization.
 Inference statistics were extracted from the models with summary() method.
 Significance of the model estimates (pβ≠0) was determined by two-tailed T test, 95% confidence intervals were computed based on theoretical t distribution.
 The robust linear modeling results are presented in Figure 3 and Supplementary Table S9.